blacklightpy/vaultofknowledge/Why Different Forms for God.md

 Now, an average person won't see a reflection of God without their mind being cleansed.
 So for them, to walk in the direction of the Godhead, when Karma Yoga seems like a tough path, they should take up the path of Bhakthi Yoga, by devoting themselves to an ideal deity.

+---

+Regarding how Vishnu and Shiva are non-separate:

+This is a matter of confusion among Vaishnavas and Shaivas.
+I shall clear it up using Indian theology as well as through empericism.
+By theology, the Supreme Godhead is too evasive to our finite descriptions, and so any descriptions of his personality and form are limited.
+And then, names are simply what we give to entities to identify and label them.